 Why It Matters To Drivers

-While an auto customer has a vastly different set of needs and considerations than a multi-national corporation considering buying a jet, both are pondering transactions that represent pricey, often multi-year financial decisions—the exact kind that a number of modern consumers are looking to avoid.
+While an auto customer has a vastly different set of needs and considerations than a multi-national corporation considering buying a jet, both are pondering transactions that represent pricey, inflexible financial decisions – the exact kind that a number of modern consumers are looking to avoid.

 “The millennial generation grew up in a world of subscriptions, and they don’t feel it’s odd at all to consume an automobile in the same fashion,” Peter Wexler, director of mobility solutions at Volvo, told CNBC.

-In other words, the growth of aviation subscriptions is just one example of an industry that’s adapted to suit the low-commitment preferences of its customers.
-And whether those customers are looking to access a jet, a car, or a music playlist, the trend away from long-term financial commitment and toward more contained, experiential-based access is proving absolute across a variety of industries.
+In other words, the growth of aviation subscriptions is just one example of an industry that’s adapted to suit the flexible preferences of its customers.
+And whether those customers are looking to access a jet, a car, or a music playlist, the trend toward experience-oriented access is proving absolute across a variety of industries.